All Products

 2. In the left-side navigation pane, choose Network & Security > Key.

-3. On the Key page, find the ADB key pair that you want to attach and click Attach Key Pair in the Actions column.
+3. On the Secret page, find the target key pair and click Attach Key Pair in the Actions column.

-4. In the Attach Key Pair dialog box, select a cloud phone instance from the Instances section on the left, click the arrow icon to the right of the instance, and then click Bind.
+4. In the Attach Key Pair dialog box, select the target Cloud Phone instance from the Instances list on the left, click the arrow icon to move it to the list on the right, and then click Bind.

 Prerequisites